 If you have certain health conditions such as seminoma, you may feel that getting life insurance is too much of a challenge.
 But the good news is that by working with a specialist in higher risk cases, like individuals looking for life insurance with diabetes, you can greatly improve your chances of finding a carrier that may take you on as a policyholder.
 We specialize in working with higher risk life insurance applicants.

 How Seminoma Can Have an Effect on Your Life Insurance Application for Coverage

 Seminoma is a type of germ cell tumor.
 Typically, this affects the testicle.
 However, in certain rare instances, it can also affect the mediastinum, as well as other extra-gonadal locations on the individual.
 It is considered to be one of the most common forms of testicular tumors, with approximately half of germ cell tumors being seminomas.
 In most instances, this health issue affects young males who are between the ages of 20 to 39 years old.

 This type of tumor will typically appear as a homogeneous intratesticular mass that is oval and well-defined.
 The treatment for this type of tumor will typically involve surgical removal of the mass.
 In addition, chemotherapy may also be needed by the individual.

 While seminoma is considered to be very highly treatable and curable – having a survival rate that is in excess of 95%, provided that it is detected in the early stage of the disease – it can still have an effect on a person’s life insurance application.

-This is because even though prognosis is good, a survivor may still have an increased lifetime risk of developing other types of malignancies such as testicular cancer in the other testicle, as well as other cancers such as that in the bladder, pancreas, and / or the stomach.
-With that in mind, the insurance underwriters will want to know as much information as possible regarding your condition when you apply for coverage.
+This is because even though the prognosis is good, a survivor may still have an increased lifetime risk of developing other types of malignancies such as testicular cancer in the other testicle, as well as other cancers such as that in the bladder, pancreas, and/or the stomach.
+With that in mind, there is more information you will need to give to the insurance carrier before your policy is approved.